vikassinghal42/Hello-world/README.md

 # Hello-world
 learning must go on
-this is vikas qurious data science world potent and exited to explore.
+This is vikas qurious to data science and exited to explore and learn as much as i can.